Physicslibrary/Threejs-WebXR-67P/README.md

 This section assumes users know what a Raspberry Pi single-board computer is and how to use a Linux terminal.

-Threejs-WebXR-67P is developed on a Raspberry Pi Model 3B+ using Node.js server:
+Threejs-WebXR-67P is developed on a Raspberry Pi Model 3B+ using a text editor to code three.js HTML5 files and Node.js to serve them:

 [https://threejs.org/docs/index.html#manual/en/introduction/How-to-run-things-locally](https://threejs.org/docs/index.html#manual/en/introduction/How-to-run-things-locally)

 Raspberry Pi Model 3B+ has an ethernet port and wireless LAN.
-We will be making the Pi into a three.js wifi server to connect the Oculus Quest.
+We will be making the Pi into a wifi server to connect the Oculus Quest.
 Learn more about Raspberry Pi at:

 [https://www.raspberrypi.org/](https://www.raspberrypi.org/)